An IKEA Home

 BROR Work bench, steel (110x55 cm)

 This single piece drastically improved our kitchen-dining area.
 A good height for tasks like cutting ingredients and pouring liquids.
-The second tier is customisable to three different levels, which we have set to the middle.
+The second tier is customisable to three different levels, which we set to the center.

 HORNAVAN Trolley (26x48x77 cm)

 An impromptu gift from a family member.
-I was surprised that the assembly didn't require any screws, and it was a little tricky to do alone.
-Ours stays in its spot next to the BROR most of the time, but being able to wheel it around is convenient.
+I was surprised that the assembly didn't require any screws, and it was a little fiddly to do alone.
+I parked it next to the BROR where it fits like a glove, but being able to wheel it around is convenient.

 SOLLINGE Rug, flatwoven (65x150 cm)

-A discreet floor accessory but it relieved me so much from Aliff's feet moving the previous mat around, thanks to the rubber backing.
-Great texture, nice length.
-Elevates a humble kitchen space.
+A floor accessory that's modest but elevated a humble kitchen space.
+Relieved me so much from Aliff's feet moving the previous mat around, thanks to the rubber backing.
+Good texture, nice length.

 LERHAMN Table, pine with lacquered top (74x74 cm)

-We chose to buy two of these instead of the single 4-seater size because we'd planned to configure them differently, but it didn't work out.
-In any case, having two square tables allows more space and separation when people sit side by side.
+We chose to buy two of these instead of the single 4-seater size because we'd planned to place them separately, but it didn't work out.
+In any case, having two square tables allows more personal space when people sit side by side.
 The lacquered finish is really easy to wipe clean.

 ADDE Chair

 Once upon a time, we invested in 40 of these for our orchestra project.
 With some help from a few of the members, we assembled them all one by one.
-Now, we have only a handful left with the two of us.
-We'd intended to use these temporarily as dining chairs, but it's been four years and counting.
-Honestly, besides some minor creaking, they are pretty comfortable, and I got used to being able to lift my chair with one hand.
-Adding JUSTINA pads also made the comfort level go up a lot.
+We have only a handful left with us now.
+We'd intended to use these as temporary dining chairs, but it's been four years (as of 2024) and counting.
+Besides some creaking, they are actually comfortable with JUSTINA chair pads, and I got used to being able to lift my chair with one hand.

 JUSTINA Chair pad (42/35x40x4 cm)

-I expected that these would lose their cushioning quality with use, but they have held up extremely well over the years.
+I expected that these would lose their cushioning quality with use, but they have held up surprisingly well over the years.
+They increase the comfort of ADDE chairs by a lot.

 HEKTOGRAM Floor uplighter (176 cm)